When first asked, most undergraduate majors have difficulty listing concrete skills other than language or computers.

 Ability to meet a variety of overlapping deadlines

-Specific: (taken from various IUP anthropology major's resumes)
+Specific (taken from various IUP anthropology major's résumés)

-Computer software: word processing, spreadsheet management, file and data base management, basic html, Microsoft Office, Windows 95, 98, 2000XP
+Computer software: word processing, spreadsheet management, file and database management, basic html, Microsoft Office, Windows 95, 98, 2000XP

 SPSSX statistical software